LiamWebDev/awesomeLinkSaver/step_by_step.md

 - app.use(express.static("src/client"));
 - error on my code: app.use(express.static("dist")); // was what we wanted

-# final step
+# step 4

-- move the code link awesome to this
+- CSS & SCSS
+- npm i -D style-loader node-sass css-loader sass-loader